 Hello Everyone; This Legislative Update is prepared for Area VI Auxiliary, Area VI Enlisted Association, Associate Members, Spouses, Retirees, families and friend.
 The Area VI Auxiliary Legislative Update is to provided updated information on Active Call-To-Actions from EANGUS.
+You are encouraged to go to the Legislative Action Center, and Answer the Call-To-Action again.

-This the first Issue of the Area VI Auxiliary Legislative Update.
+This the Second Issue of the Area VI Auxiliary Legislative Update.
 If there is anything that needs corrected, changed or added please forward to rablab1999@gmail.com.
-Suggestions and recommendations are welcome and encouraged.
+Suggestions and recommendations are always welcome and encouraged.